International-Yoga-Day

 • Hold the pose for 30 seconds, then switch sides.

-These poses can be practised at home or school.
+These poses can be practised at home or at school.
 With regular practice, children will improve physically and feel more balanced mentally and emotionally.

 Conclusion